Mekari Qontak

 Last Touch

-The last point of contact a customer has with a company or salesperson.
+The last time a customer talks to a company or salesperson.

 Layout